RAJWARDHAN-B/AtosSyntinels/README.md

 # Glean by AtosSyntinels — AI Legal Document Intelligence

+create a venv - python -m venv venv go into it - venv\Scripts\activate

 TL;DR: Glean automates contract understanding with AI.
 It ingests legal documents, classifies clauses, generates summaries, scores risks, and orchestrates human-in-the-loop review using a low-code/no-code experience built on Power Platform and Azure.

 ## Problem